raewm/NautisNMEAbridge/README.md

 | In-Game Radar | 44444 | UDP | Inbound | Standard in-game radar display (forwarded by splitter) |
 | Radar Display (Receiver) | 54322 | UDP | Inbound | Receives radar spokes from splitter |

-### Coexistence details:
-- **Simulator Connection Coexistence:** Port `53457` is the simulator's telemetry and control port.
-Both NMEA Bridge and Radar Display connect to this port.
-Multiple concurrent connections are fully supported.
-- **UDP Coexistence:** The NMEA Bridge and Radar Display use completely distinct UDP ports for their telemetry and radar streams, ensuring no conflicts when running both tools at the same time.

 ---

 ## Shared Requirements